thisancog/suntracker/README.md

-# suntracker
+# Sun Tracker

-A simple canvas animation tracking the sun's position in the sky of the user's location
+A simple canvas animation tracking the sun's position in the sky of the user's location.

+Allows geolocation via `navigator.geolocation` or IP Geolocation, depending on user preference.
+All astronomical calculations are done with common high accuracy algorithms (see [Reda et al.](https://www.nrel.gov/docs/fy08osti/34302.pdf)).

+Future version should rotate sun's screen position according to user device orientation.

+All rights reserved.